Anti-Chinese sentiment in the United States: COVID-19 pandemic

-Joe Biden's presidency
+Joe Biden's Presidency

-Since the start of the Biden Presidency in January 20, 2021, President Joe Biden has described tensions with China as a competition between democracy and autocracy.
+Since the start of the Biden Presidency on January 20, 2021, President Joe Biden has described tensions with China as a competition between democracy and autocracy.
 Studies suggest that framing the relationship between the United States and China as a great power competition foments anti-Asian sentiment among White Americans.
 According to an analysis conducted by Vladimir Enrique and Medenica David Ebner at Asia Times in June 2021, White Americans are more likely to support war with China if such a military confrontation between the two countries ever materializes.
 White Americans described as "racially resentful" were 36 percentage points more likely than other White Americans to perceive China posing as a major geopolitical threat back in 2012 and 20 percentage points more likely compared in 2016.

+According to a poll done by Pew Research Center in February 2021, 55% of Americans support limiting Chinese students studying in the United States, while 43% oppose such restrictions.
+An open-ended poll done by Pew Research Center in May–June 2023, 50% of Americans consider China to be the greatest threat to the U.S.

 A report which was published by Stop AAPI Hate listed 43% of AAPI (Asian American and Pacific Islanders) individuals reporting incidents from 2020 to 2022 to be ethnically Chinese.
 A survey in 2021 found that 49% of AAPIs felt safe going out, 65% felt worried about the safety of family members and elders, 32% of parents were concerned their child would be a victim of anti-AAPI discrimination at school, 95% of Asian Americans who reported a hate incident to Stop AAPI Hate viewed the U.S. as dangerous to them, 98% of Asian elders who experienced hate incidents believed the U.S. has become more physically dangerous for Asians, 49% reported anxiety or depression, and 72% named hate against them as their greatest source of stress.

 A national survey estimated that at least three million AAPIs experienced hate incidents between March 2021 and March 2022.
 According to Stop AAPI Hate, 20% of reported hate incidents involve scapegoating, 96% of scapegoating incidents blame Asians and Asian Americans for the COVID-19 epidemic, 4% for national security reasons such as spying for the Chinese Communist Party, and 1% for being economic threats.
-Stop AAPI Hate notes that both Democrats and Republicans use "rhetoric that paints China as an economic threat to America’s existence", mirroring language used in scapegoating East Asians and Asian Americans at large..
+Stop AAPI Hate notes that both Democrats and Republicans use "rhetoric that paints China as an economic threat to America's existence", mirroring language used in scapegoating East Asians and Asian Americans at large.